-From inception in 2010, the unique, homegrown, volunteer-driven and non-profit Goa Arts and Literary Festival (GALF) has rapidly emerged as one of the premier cultural showcases of India.
+From inception in 2010, the unique, homegrown, volunteer-driven and non-profit Goa Arts and Literature Festival (GALF) has rapidly emerged as one of the premier cultural showcases of India.

 Nandita Haksar is a rare lawyer who embraces her position as a public person, to speak with the most marginalised people.
 She weaves together, seamlessly, roles as a lawyer, a campaigner, a teacher and a writer to argue powerfully for the creation of a human rights consonant political environment.
 Nandita’s published work includes: Demystification of Law for Women (1986);Framing Geelani, Hanging Afzal: Patriotism in the Time of Terror (2009); Rogue Agent: How India’s Military Intelligence Betrayed the Burmese Resistance (2010);The Judgement That Never Came: Army Rule in North East India (with Sebastian Hongray, 2011); ABC of Naga Culture and Civilization (2011); Across the Chicken Neck: Travels in North East India (2013).
 The Many Faces of Kashmiri Nationalism From the Cold War to the present Times (Speaking Tiger 2015).
 Nandita is currently working for the recognition of India’s traditional street performers as intangible cultural heritage.